 Covid-19 Pandemic: Can Your Employer Force You to Return to Work?

 We are living in unprecedented times with the COVID-19 pandemic, and all of us, employers included, are trying to figure out how to navigate living a normal life.
+Many companies are having to get used to using software such as Wandera to help them find a secure way of working from different locations.
+Software like this allows employees to access work-related documents and programs from home while using a safe server and avoiding cyber-attack.
+Furthermore, Wandera and similar services offer a zero-trust platform which means these employees must use a password or code to access these work files – working from home has never been safer.
+Some employees are now so comfortable in their working from home routine that they don’t feel too excited about returning to the office.
+However, employers often prefer having their workers altogether in one office so many have begun sending out a COVID-19 Return to Office Memo to encourage workers to return.
 Finding ways to return to a normal workday is proving one of the most difficult.
 Many people have reason to stay home, from their own and loved ones’ health issues to having small children whose schools are not in person.
 While employees would like to be able to choose when they physically return to work, it may ultimately be out of the employees’ hands.
 The employer is typically the one to make the decision on when the employees return to work.
 And Rossetti & Devoto, PC is a New Jersey workplace injury lawyer who can help you figure out what your employer can and cannot do in these strange times.

 In most instances, if an employer wants you to return to work, you have to listen to them.
 There are certain situations, however, where there may be grounds for you to work from home instead.
 As a New Jersey workplace injury lawyer, we want to make sure you are aware of your options.